keduba/my_test/content/post/optimist/index.md

   focal_point: Smart
   preview_only: false
 ---
-The Eternal Optimist

 I read a poem recently.
 It was titled Richard Cory, written by Edwin Arlington Robinson.
 It seemed to me like something I'd read a long time ago but on a chance mention by a friend I read it again.
 Going through it reminded me of a story by one of my favourite writers, G.K.
 Chesterton.
-Contained in the collection of short stories called __The Innocence of Father Brown__, the story titled "Three Tools of Death" was about a man, an incurable optimist, that committed suicide.
+Contained in the collection of short stories called **The Innocence of Father Brown**, the story titled "Three Tools of Death" was about a man, an incurable optimist, that committed suicide.

 Some weeks ago, two of my classmates came back from a walk and recounted to me how they saw a girl held back from breaking more than just her bones on a pavement three floors below her window.
 Some person or persons struggled to pull her in from the narrow ledge up above and stayed with her in the house until the police came and took her.
 Stories like this are sad, and part of what makes them sad is that sometimes when people take their lives they write notes asking their friends and family to understand but what if they shared their troubles with others while there was still something that could have been done to help?
 Before jumping or shooting or overdosing, the general assumption is that no one will understand, yet a note is written asking for understanding.
 What if that understanding was actively sought while alive, while it could have been useful?